22vv0/asphyxia_plugins/README.md

 1. Proper handling of appeal title customization.
 2. Look into per-profile auto-unlock system
-3. Look into how to make VF calculation on ∇ profile details page more accurate
+3. Look into how to make VF calculation on profile details page more accurate per-game version
+4. GW - VW recommended song folder
+5. Look for original stamp sheet text for GW/HH/VW if available